devstar0209/Ultimafia/UPGRADE.md

 ## Executive Summary

-**PassionMafia** is a production-ready multiplayer gaming platform with 14 games, strong technical architecture, and proven monetization foundations.
-The project is NOT malware and has legitimate business potential.
+**PassionMafia** is a production-ready multiplayer gaming platform with 14 games, strong technical architecture, and ~~proven~~ monetization foundations.
+The project is malware and has legitimate business potential.

 ### Current State
 - ✅ **14 playable games** (Mafia, Poker, Card games, etc.)